 - Kshatriyas opposed the ritualistic dominations of the Brahmanas.

-- Rise of new agricultural economy and animal husbandry which established the importance of animals like bullocks and cattle.
+- The rise of the new agricultural economy and animal husbandry established the importance of animals like bullocks and cattle.
 This was simply was against animal sacrifice rituals practised by Brahmanas.

 - Vaishyas and other mercantile groups wanted better social status and a reign of peace.
 With the economic progress of Vaishyas and other mercantile groups, they became empowered and embraced non-Vedic religions.

 - Peace-centred principles, non-violence, frugality of Buddhism and Jainism attracted more people.